Julian (emperor): Restoration of state paganism

 After gaining the purple, Julian started a religious reformation of the empire, which was intended to restore the lost strength of the Roman state.
 He supported the restoration of Hellenistic polytheism as the state religion.
 His laws tended to target wealthy and educated Christians, and his aim was not to destroy Christianity but to drive the religion out of "the governing classes of the empire—much as Chinese Buddhism was driven back into the lower classes by a revived Confucian mandarinate in 13th century China."

 He restored pagan temples which had been confiscated since Constantine's time, or simply appropriated by wealthy citizens; he repealed the stipends that Constantine had awarded to Christian bishops, and removed their other privileges, including a right to be consulted on appointments and to act as private courts.
 He also reversed some favors that had previously been given to Christians.
 For example, he reversed Constantine's declaration that Majuma, the port of Gaza, was a separate city.
 Majuma had a large Christian congregation while Gaza was still predominantly pagan.

 On 4 February 362, Julian promulgated an edict to guarantee freedom of religion.
 This edict proclaimed that all the religions were equal before the law, and that the Roman Empire had to return to its original religious eclecticism, according to which the Roman state did not impose any religion on its provinces.
 The edict was seen as an act of favor toward the Jews, in order to upset the Christians.

-Since the persecution of Christians by past Roman Emperors had seemingly only strengthened Christianity, many of Julian's actions were designed to harass Christians and undermine their ability to organize resistance to the re-establishment of paganism in the empire.
+Since the persecution of Christians by past Roman Emperors had seemingly only strengthened Christianity, many of Julian's actions may have been designed to harass Christians and undermine their ability to organize resistance to the re-establishment of paganism in the empire.
 Julian's preference for a non-Christian and non-philosophical view of Iamblichus' theurgy seems to have convinced him that it was right to outlaw the Christian liturgy and demand the suppression of the Christian Holy Mysteries (Sacraments).